mizuno-group/cell-cell-bert/README.md

-# Designing Cell–Cell Relation Extraction Models: A Systematic Evaluation of Entity Representation and Pre-training Strategies
+# Defining and Evaluating Cell–Cell Relation Extraction from Biomedical Literature under Realistic Annotation Constraints

 This is the official repository for our paper:

-> **Designing Cell–Cell Relation Extraction Models: A Systematic Evaluation of Entity Representation and Pre-training Strategies**<br>
+> **Defining and Evaluating Cell–Cell Relation Extraction from Biomedical Literature under Realistic Annotation Constraints**
-> Mei Yoshikawa, Tadahaya Miuzuno†, Yohei Ohto, Hiromi Fujimoto, Hiroyuki Kusuhara<br>
+> Mei Yoshikawa, Tadahaya Mizuno†, Yohei Ohto, Hiromi Fujimoto, Hiroyuki Kusuhara
-> *bioRxiv*, 2025.<br>
+> *bioRxiv*, 2025.
 > [[bioRxiv]](https://doi.org/10.64898/2025.12.01.691726)

-## Note
-This repository is under construction and will be officially released by [Mizuno group](https://github.com/mizuno-group).
-Please contact tadahaya[at]gmail.com before publishing your paper using the contents of this repository.
+---
 ## Abstract
-Extracting cell–cell communication (CCC) from biomedical literature is critical for understanding intercellular interactions.
-While Large Language Models (LLMs) have advanced NLP, their generative nature raises reliability concerns for scientific fact extraction, highlighting the need for transparent, domain-adapted models.

-This work presents the **first systematic evaluation of fundamental design choices** for biomedical relation extraction (BioRE), focusing on CCC.
-Using a newly constructed dataset derived from SemMedDB and an independent PubMed test set, we report the following key findings:

-- **Systematic Analysis:** We evaluated core design decisions: entity indication strategies, model architectures, and the necessity of continued pre-training (CPT).
-- **Design Insights:** CPT substantially improved entity-aware architectures but had minimal effect on CLS-only models.
-Furthermore, "replacement" strategies generalized better to natural text than "boundary marking."
-- **Superior Performance:** Our best model achieved an out-of-distribution (OOD) accuracy of **0.757±0.009**, outperforming GPT-4o (0.715±0.012) while remaining lightweight and reproducible.
+Extracting cell–cell relations from biomedical literature is essential for understanding intercellular communication in immunity, inflammation, and tissue biology.
+However, cell–cell relation extraction has not been established as a standalone biomedical relation extraction task, and no benchmark corpus or systematic evaluation framework currently exists.
+Fully manual corpus construction is costly and difficult to scale, limiting literature-based analyses of cell–cell communication.

+In this work, we define a sentence-level cell–cell relation extraction task and construct complementary manually annotated corpora under realistic annotation constraints.
+Rule-based literature mining is used solely as an **annotation accelerator** to identify candidate sentences, while all relation labels are assigned manually.
+In addition, an independently annotated PubMed corpus without rule-based filtering is constructed to evaluate robustness on naturally occurring sentence distributions.
+Using these resources, we systematically evaluate representative model configurations involving entity indication strategies, classification architectures, and continued pre-training.

+Our results show that cell–cell relation extraction remains challenging under realistic conditions.
+While increasing training data size and combining entity-aware architectures with continued pre-training yield modest robustness improvements, performance on unfiltered PubMed sentences remains in the 70% accuracy range.
+Comparisons with general-purpose large language models further suggest that task complexity, rather than model class, is the primary limiting factor.

-This repository provides the datasets, models, and design principles established in our study.
+This repository provides the datasets, model implementations, and evaluation code used in our study, serving as a practical foundation for future work on literature-scale cell–cell relation extraction.

 ## Models